kyaloj-zz/smokie-zone/README.md

 # smokie-zone

-A tutorial for using mysql on rails app
+A rails web app for sharing recipes